-It was both an emotional and exhilarating night at Amalie Arena as the Tampa Bay Lightning welcomed back their former captain, Steven Stamkos.
+It was both an emotional and exhilarating night at Amalie Arena as the Tampa Bay Lightning welcomed back their former captain, Steven Stamkos, during the 31st ever Sports Equinox.
 The last time Stamkos took to the ice at Amalie was during the playoffs last season, when the Lightning won Game 4 against the Florida Panthers.
-Although that victory was Tampa’s only win in the series, Bolts fans can always cherish the memory of their captain’s final victory with the team coming on home ice—and in the playoffs.
+Although that victory was Tampa’s only win in the series, Bolts fans can always cherish the memory of their former captain’s final victory with the team coming on home ice—and in the playoffs.

 The game started with a dominant first period from the Lightning, featuring an incredible toe-drag backhand goal from Brayden Point—a highlight that will be replayed for decades.
-Later in the period, Mitchell Chaffee doubled the Bolts’ lead and his goal tally for the season, scoring in dramatic fashion as he came off the bench to receive a breakaway pass from Brayden Point.
+Later in the period, Mitchell Chaffee doubled the Bolts’ lead, scoring his third goal of the season in dramatic fashion as he came off the bench to receive a breakaway pass from Brayden Point with less than a minute to play in the first.
 For Chaffee, it was a moment of redemption after missing an open net earlier in the period.

 Before the scoring began, the Lightning honoured Stamkos with a video tribute, who somehow managed to keep his composure, even as emotions ran high—a testament to his poise in contrast to many players overwhelmed by such moments.
 For fans interested, we’ve linked the tribute video below.